 To perform an effective keyword search, you need to start by breaking down your research question into its main topics.

-In this workbook remember we are looking for evidence to find out whether cognitive behavioural therapy can help improve self esteem in people with eating disorders.
+In this workbook we are looking for evidence to find out about the role of traditional birth attendants in reducing maternal mortality.

 In this case our main topics are: